 Seal Wall Gaps

-- Acoustic Caulk: Seal gaps around outlets, light switches, and baseboards.
+Acoustic Caulk: Seal any gaps around electrical outlets, light switches, pipes, and baseboards with acoustic caulk.

 Consider Built-In Solutions